Games in Schools

 The Games in Schools project started with a 6-week long Massive Online Open Course (MOOC) with the following modules:

-• Module 1: Why use Computer Games in the classroom?
+• Module 1: Why use computer games?

-• Module 2: Using Games for Thematic Learning
+• Module 2: Learning games

-• Module 6: Why is it important to teach about games?
+• Module 5: Why is it important to teach about games?

 What teachers had to say